puppetlabs/pxp-agent/README.md

 **spool-dir-purge-ttl (optional)**

-Automatically delete results subdirectories located in the `spool` directory that have a `start` timestamp that has expired in respect to the specified TTL.
+Automatically delete results subdirectories located in the `spool-dir` directory that have a `start` timestamp that has expired in respect to the specified TTL.
 The TTL value must be an integer with one of the following suffixes:
  - 'm' - minutes